WHAT IS IBF

 3: Forecast Triggered Action

 Forecast triggered action allows for “early warning early action”.
 This means that when it is triggered, funds will be released to allow people in the impending disaster areas to get the means to protect themselves.
-This system, for example, allows communities to evacuate at an early stage.
+The system allows communities to evacuate at an early stage, to name one example.

 WHERE WE WORK